LLM rules for PostgreSQL

 A composite index like email_username_idx

-covers both email
+covers both the email

 and email, username

 query patterns.
-It ensures that an index is not made for email
+A single index for email

-This rule is specific to SQLAlchemy but you can ask an LLM to adapt it to your favorite ORM. wispbit lets you adapt rules when you add them.
+This rule is specific to SQLAlchemy but you can ask an LLM to adapt it to your favorite ORM.

 Ensure that individual column indexes in SQLAlchemy are not covered by existing composite indexes.